-I have been in the recruiting field for nearly thirty years and for the past 14 years, I have focused exclusively on the franchise and business opportunity arena.
+I have been in the recruiting field for over thirty years and for the past 15 years, I have focused exclusively on the franchise and business opportunity arena.
 The potential for growth in this area is almost limitless due to a massive shift in how people look at making a living.

 Just a generation ago most young people joined the working world with hopes of finding a long term job with a good company that could offer them a future.
 This is a concept that seems incredible by today’s standards.
 In the 21st century, young people do not expect to have one job anymore than they expect to own one car in their lifetime.
 In fact, more young people than ever are turning to business ownership as the preferred career path.